sanika52/DSA-Mini-Project/README.md

+# Currency Converter
+A user-friendly currency converter application using Python and Tkinter.
+The app allows users to input an amount, select currencies for conversion, and display the converted value.
+Implemented error handling and a clear interface, supporting seamless and accurate currency conversions for multiple currencies.
+This project showcases proficiency in GUI development and basic financial programming.

 # Predictive Search System
 This is an Autocomplete System built using a Trie (Prefix Tree).
 It efficiently stores words and provides real-time word suggestions based on a user-provided